Edwards-R/understanding_docs/How to use.md

 Not only are the two Understandings with the same name, author, and year - which breaks the rules of Understandings - but the Understandings are incredibly unlikely to ever be mentioned in the Seppo: 2032 paper.
 As a rule, taxonomists do not concern themselves with already resolved nomenclature & taxonomy.

 Futhermore, *Bombus scotticus: iso.
-Pittioni: 1942* is a synonym of *pascuorum: iso.
+Pittioni: 1942* is a synonym of *Bombus pascuorum: iso.
 Cameron et al: 2007*.
 There is, according to all current best practices, no reason to ever make anything called '*Nuevobombus scotticus*'.